nguyenkhois/build-environments/README.md

 ````
 Your application is within the `/src` directory:
 * `images` directory is using to store all images are used in your application.
-* `index.html` is the main HTML template.
+* `index.html` file is the main HTML template.
-* `index.js` is the main entry point for your code.
+* `index.js` file is the main entry point for your application.

 You don't need to care about the `/dist` directory (distribution/ publish).
-It is deleted and then created automatic during the application building when you run the command `npm start` or `npm run build`.
+It is deleted and then created automatic during the application building when you run these commands `npm start` or `npm run build`.